EajksEajks/blender-cloud/README.md

 Contrary to the subprojects, `git pp` will actually perform the deploy for real.

-Now you can press `[ENTER]` in the Pillar and Attract terminals that were still waiting for it.
+Now you can press `[ENTER]` in the Pillar, Attract, and Flamenco terminals that were still waiting for it.

 After everything is done, your (sub)projects should all be back on the master branch.